cvquesty/cvquesty.github.io/source/_posts/2017-04-18-scaling-puppet-enterprise-part-ii-installation.markdown

 You will be presented with a launch page that contains a "Download" button.
 Click the button, and one of two things will happen.
 Either you will be directed to a "Thank You" page or a page to sign up for an account.
 As you can see, the "Thank You" page means you already have an account and are signed in whereas the signup page is self-explanatory.
 Sign up for an account, and retry the download link.

 Once you've made it to the "Thank You" page, there are three tabs containing "Puppet Enterprise Masters", "Puppet Enterprise Agents", and "Puppet Enterprise Client Tools".
-As of this writing, the only supported Puppet Master platforms are RedHat 6 & 7, Ubuntu 12.04, 14.04, 1nd 16.04, as well as SLES 11 and 12.
+As of this writing, the only supported Puppet Master platforms are RedHat 6 & 7, Ubuntu 12.04, 14.04, and 16.04, as well as SLES 11 and 12.

 If you had intentions of running the Puppet Master server on any other platform, here is where you realign your expectations.  :)  I have heard that people have hacked the server to run on other platforms, but since we're dealing with Puppet Enterprise, why would you break support and eliminate warranty?
 Pick one of the three and download the tarball for your appropriate platform.